 4.68 The Initial Draft Bassetlaw Plan (October 2016) set out a number of proposed thematic policy approaches.
 These were not subject to SA at the time but were appraised in the 2019 SA Report as presented below, along with reasonable alternative policy approaches, where relevant.
 The reasons for selecting the preferred approach at that stage (i.e. Part 1 of the Bassetlaw Draft Plan (January 2019)) are detailed in Appendix 10.
 Not all of the thematic policy approaches discussed below had an equivalent proposed policy in Part 1 of the Bassetlaw Draft Plan, but were subsequently addressed in the Draft Local Plan.
-The policy options audit tables in Appendix 10 have been updated to outline the evolution of the policies from the Initial Draft Bassetlaw Plan to the Part 1 Bassetlaw Draft Plan and subsequently from the January 2020 Draft Local Plan and November 2020 Draft Local Plan stages to the current Publication version (taking into account the Publication Version Addendum January 2022).
+The policy options audit tables in Appendix 10 have been updated to outline the evolution of the policies from the Initial Draft Bassetlaw Plan to the Part 1 Bassetlaw Draft Plan and subsequently from the January 2020 Draft Local Plan and November 2020 Draft Local Plan stages to the Publication version (taking into account the Publication Version Addenda January and May 2022) and to the current submitted Local Plan as proposed to be modified.